top of page

 Gala is proud to be the Festival Director and co-founder of Connecticut Summerfest, a nonprofit contemporary music festival that brings together talented emerging composers with some of the country's most inventive chamber music ensembles for a week of artistic exchange, culminating in nine world premieres each year.
 Connecticut Summerfest is proud to amplify voices of composers from historically underrepresented groups, specifically gender diverse composers and composers of color, through our Composition Program and concert programming.

-Having celebrated its 7th season in June 2022, the festival has:
+Celebrating its 10th season in June 2025, the festival has:

 Since the founding of Connecticut Summerfest while she was still an undergraduate student at The Hartt School, Gala's love of and experience in arts administration has flourished.
 She is thrilled to have created a platform for the music of emerging composers while providing opportunities for underrepresented artists.

-Learn more about Connecticut Summerfest's 2023 season—including composition faculty Takuma Itoh, Jessica Meyer, Ken Steen, and Joel Thompson and ensembles-in-residence Hub New Music, Sugar Hill Salon, and arx duo—on our website.
+Learn more about Connecticut Summerfest's 2025 season—including composition faculty Christopher Cerrone, Gilda Lyons, Angélica Negrón, and Evan Williams, and ensembles-in-residence Hub New Music, Longleash, and Sugar Hill Salon—on our website.

 Reading Nook